farhanyousaf786/switch-app-1/README.md

 ## Special Thanks

-* To many dev on stacoverflow who help me to fix bugs.
+* To all devs on stackoverflow.com who help me to fix bugs.